Skip to content

 Framework 8: The Best Posts

-These are more or less reviews and list posts rolled into one, and they’re one of the most common search terms because of how blunt and easy they are to type – especially on mobile devices, where over 62% of Google traffic comes from!
+These are more or less reviews and list posts rolled into one, and they’re one of the most common search terms because of how blunt and straightforward they are to type – especially on mobile devices, where roughly seven in ten Google searches now happen on mobile.

 We have all done these searches online – Think: